 In addition, attackers have evolved their methods to subvert many signature-based defenses and adapt to cloud environments.
 New approaches are required to more quickly identify emerging threats and expedite detection and response.

-What are security alerts?
+What are security alerts and security incidents?

 Alerts are the notifications that Security Center generates when it detects threats on your resources.
 Security Center prioritizes and lists the alerts, along with the information needed for you to quickly investigate the problem.
 Security Center also provides recommendations for how you can remediate an attack.